bonesoul/homer/README.md

 still in early development stage.

+- initially working on homekit support.
+- will soon be able to pair with homekit.

 ## voice control support?

 initially will have support for apple homekit, have plans for alexa & goole asistant support too.